 I have an Amazon Storefront with some of my favorite materials that I’ve tested on my Glowforge – I’ll keep updating it as I test materials, too!

-Which Glowforge Model Should You Buy?
+Which Glowforge Model Should I Buy?

 I decided to purchase the Pro model, mostly for the increased cut speed and solid state cooling.